Rescue of Jews by Poles during the Holocaust: Background

 In 1941, at the onset of Operation Barbarossa, the invasion of the Soviet Union, the main architect of the Holocaust, Reinhard Heydrich, issued his operational guidelines for the mass anti-Jewish actions carried out with the participation of local gentiles.
 Massacres of Polish Jews by the Ukrainian and Lithuanian auxiliary police battalions followed.
 Deadly pogroms were committed in over 30 locations across formerly Soviet-occupied parts of Poland, including in Brześć, Tarnopol, Białystok, Łuck, Lwów, Stanisławów, and in Wilno where the Jews were murdered along with the Poles in the Ponary massacre at a ratio of 3-to-1.
 National minorities routinely participated in pogroms led by OUN-UPA, YB, TDA and BKA.
 Local participation in the Nazi German "cleansing" operations included the Jedwabne pogrom of 1941.
 The Einsatzkommandos were ordered to organize them in all eastern territories occupied by Germany.

 Ethnic Poles assisted Jews by organized as well as by individual efforts.
 Food was offered to Polish Jews or left in places Jews would pass on their way to forced labor.
 Other Poles directed Jewish ghetto escapees to Poles who could help them.
 Some Poles sheltered Jews for only one or a few nights; others assumed full responsibility for their survival, fully aware that the Germans punished by summary execution those (as well as their families) who helped Jews.

 A special role fell to Polish physicians who saved thousands of Jews.
 Dr. Eugeniusz Łazowski, known as the "Polish Schindler", saved 8,000 Polish Jews in Rozwadów from deportation to death camps by simulating a typhus epidemic.
 Dr. Tadeusz Pankiewicz gave out free medicines in the Kraków Ghetto, saving an unspecified number of Jews.
 Professor Rudolf Weigl, inventor of the first effective vaccine against epidemic typhus, employed and protected Jews in his Weigl Institute in Lwów; his vaccines were smuggled into the Lwów and Warsaw Ghettos, saving countless lives.
 Dr. Tadeusz Kosibowicz, director of the state hospital in Będzin, was sentenced to death for rescuing Jewish fugitives (but the sentence was commuted to camp imprisonment, and he survived the war).

+Commemoration

 Those who took full responsibility for Jews' survival, perhaps especially, merit recognition as Righteous among the Nations.
 6,066 Poles have been recognized by Israel's Yad Vashem as Polish Righteous among the Nations for saving Jews during the Jewish Holocaust, making Poland the country with the highest number of such Righteous.